dokku/dokku-mariadb/README.md

 # you can tail logs for a particular service
 dokku mariadb:logs lolipop
 dokku mariadb:logs lolipop -t # to tail

+# you can dump the database
+dokku mariadb:export lolipop > lolipop.sql

+# you can import a dump
+dokku mariadb:import lolipop < database.sql

+# you can clone an existing database to a new one
+dokku mariadb:clone lolipop new_database

 # finally, you can destroy the container
 dokku mariadb:destroy lolipop